 The great thing about broccoli is that you cannot consume too much from it since it is very low in calories.
 It is a perfect addition to your diet if you are concerned about your weight.
 Many people do a broccoli cleanse, most often for a couple of days, to clear the toxins from cigarettes, meat, caffeine, alcohol, and processed foods.
 But we will leave this one for another blog post.

 Be careful when buying broccoli.
 Always choose those with dark green color, and firm stalks and stems.
 Wash it right before juicing and store it dry in your refrigerator.

-Most centrifugal juicers don’t perform very well with broccoli.
-Make yourself a favor and get a masticating juicer.
+Even the best centrifugal juicers don’t perform very well with broccoli.
+Make yourself a favor and get the best masticating juicer.
 It produces up to 2-3 times more juice and in long-term, you will get your investment back.
 Since the pure broccoli juice can be quite strong, mix it with carrot, orange or apple juice to make it more palatable.